Skip to main content

 Last update:

-3. Enter a name for the container.
-For compatibility with the S3 API, the container name must be unique within the object store and conform to Amazon's S3 bucket naming rules, see the Bucket naming rules instructions in Amazon's documentation for details.
+4. Enter a name for the container.
+For compatibility with the S3 API, the container name must be unique within the object store and conform to Amazon S3 bucket naming rules, see the Bucket naming rules instructions in the Amazon documentation for details.

 • private — for storing backups and other data with access by login and password or authorization token;

-• public — for distributing the content of a website or web application, available without authorization.
+• public — for sharing the content of a website or web application, available without authorization.

 • standard storage — for storing and distributing frequently requested data;